chus-chus/sketchModelling/README.md

         (``arff`` is a data format used by ML frameworks such as [Weka](https://www.cs.waikato.ac.nz/ml/weka/) and [MOA](https://moa.cms.waikato.ac.nz/))

-That we could find, this is the only Python implementation of most of the above structures.

 **WARNING**: constant updates coming!

 ## References